 5. In 2018, 62% of marketers stated they will increase their PPC budgets for the following year.

-Important PPC stats provided by Hanapin also indicate that PPC budgets will keep increasing in 2019 and beyond.
+Important PPC stats provided by Hanapin also indicate that PPC budgets will continue to increase.
 More than half of professionals surveyed (62%) said they would increase their PPC budgets in the following 12 months.
 Also, 68% of brands reported their budgets for PPC were bigger than last year, 18% said they were “much bigger,” while only 9% reported having a smaller PPC budget.

 6. 97% of consumers use the internet to search for local businesses.